 Even once the jar has been opened, you can happily store your Lucy Bee Coconut Oil at room temperature, away from direct sunlight, without worrying that it’s going to go off - providing you follow our tips above for general hygiene.

-In fact, if you think about it, in the tropical climates of the Philippines, Sri Lanka or Solomon Islands where our oil is made, many people don’t even have access to a fridge!
+In fact, if you think about it, in the tropical climates of the Philippines where our oil is made, many people don’t even have access to a fridge!

 You see, one of the best things about coconut oil is that it’s perfectly stable.
 Since it doesn’t oxidise and is packed with antimicrobial properties, it’s pretty safe to store away from the fridge and out of direct sunlight.